-No, our system has been designed as a permanent installation that replicates all of the authentic detailing of a conventional coffered ceiling.
-As such the coffer modules must be secured by way of lag screws driven directly into the ceiling joists or into wood framing or structure that can support them.
+No, our system has been designed as a permanent installation in which the coffer modules are secured by way of lag screws directly to the ceiling joists or other wood ceiling structure/framing that can support them.

 To truly understand the Tilton Coffered ceiling system is to understand the proprietary design of the integrated ceiling panel and the many advantages it offers over all conventional installation methods.
 As a result we do not offer our coffered ceiling systems without the ceiling panels.
 The panels are an integrated part of each coffer module and essential to the pre-assembly design and process.

 Absolutely.
 In fact, every coffered ceiling system we manufacture is custom designed to fit each ceiling and to meet the satisfaction of the client.

 If you live on Long Island, NY or in the surrounding tri state area we can most likely install your new coffered ceiling system for you.
 If you don’t live within this service area then we can typically recommend a certified installer in your area or you can have it installed by your contractor/carpenter or take on the installation yourself.